Feminist rhetoric: Applications

 Rhetors, along with expanding the feminist rhetorical canon, work to make feminist rhetoric applicable in pedagogy and education.
 Scholars discuss the importance of research, whether that be changing research methods or looking further into textual research.
-Some suggest this can be done by theorizing, others want to employ critical imagination.
+Some suggest this can be done by theorizing, while others want to employ critical imagination.
 Theory as a research method approaches discourse from different communities as a generalized idea that allows people to participate in the world through rhetoric.
 Feminist rhetoric sees theory in this sense as a form for people to speak out and be included in the rhetorical canon.
 Critical imagination is using the silence, or lack of work from feminist rhetors, to extrapolate.
-Scholars discuss how this involves understanding that there is more to not only feminist rhetoric, but feminist practice in theory, than what is written down in textbooks or history.
+Scholars discuss how this involves understanding that there is more to not only feminist rhetoric but feminist practice in theory, than what is written down in textbooks or history.
 Scholars, such as Royster and Kirsch, acknowledge that feminist rhetoric needs to draw from the silence to help set a new precedent for rhetorical practices in the future.
-A part of critical imagination is knowing that the documentation of rhetoric thus far isn’t the only important rhetoric that should contribute to pedagogy.
+A part of critical imagination is knowing that the documentation of rhetoric thus far isn't the only important rhetoric that should contribute to pedagogy.

 Implications

 A goal of feminist rhetoric is to be viewed as a rhetorical theory of writing as opposed to a social theory.
 Feminist rhetoric seeks to influence the pedagogy of writing in high school and other levels of academia.
 Scholars in the field of feminist rhetoric seek to open academic discourse and pedagogy of rhetoric to all types of people.
+Also, feminist rhetoric is the space for transforming power relations in the public domain.
+Through the empowerment of varied narratives and the deconstruction of oppressive language conventions, feminist rhetoric encourages individuals from historically thwarted communities to fully engage in democratic processes and civic engagement.
+This approach contributes not only to the cultural diversity of democratic exchange but also to a more representative and equitable democracy.
+Moreover, feminist rhetoric's focus on partnership, dialogue, and comprehension rather than just persuasion does not only apply to interpersonal relationships but also to community development.
+It enables empathetic communication, active listening, and mutual respect, which are the cornerstones for building healthy, inclusive relationships and communities.